Trying to increase website traffic is a marathon, not a sprint.

 - Write (and share) a new headline for an old post

-The only question that remains is – which one are you going to choose to increase website traffic first?
+Which one are you going to choose to increase website traffic first?

 Let me know your results in the comments…